Advanced Networking (ANET)

 Enrollment

 ANET is a highly interactive course in which you study research papers on advanced networking concepts, engage in technical discussions with your peers (“group-based learning”), and present a paper you studied in depth.
-The number of seats is limited to 16 because we can only fit two presentations in one lecture.
+The number of seats is limited to 16 because we ask every student to present a paper and we can only fit two presentations in one lecture.

 We admit people on a first-come-first-served basis using the OSIRIS timestamp of your registration.
 We’ll put you on a waiting list if more than 16 students sign up and let you know if a seat becomes available.